A faction in Krevborna

 - Create new forms of weaponry to fight back against the monsters that trouble the land.

 - Overthrow the Church and its petty superstitions.

 - Explore a desolate lighthouse that was once the home of a prominent inventor.

 - Raid a Church archive to find suppressed research.

 - Steal back a prototype weapon that was pilfered by bandits.

 * * *

-The Apostles are a faction I see as a way to relieve player characters of their excess gold and as a reason for further adventures based on player goals.
+The Apostles of Dawn are a faction I see as a way to relieve player characters of their excess gold and as a reason for further adventures based on player goals.
 Eventually, many players thirst for a special weapon--something beyond the equipment list in the Player's Handbook.
 A member of the Apostles might be able to build the weapon or armor that player wants...for a price, of course.
 And the construction of said weapon might require an adventure to get a part, some blueprints, somebody else's research, etc.

-The Apostles are built from the conventions of the Gothic "mad scientist," but to counteract a full-on Science vs. Faith gloss (which never really works out that cleanly in Gothic fiction) I also included the bits about wild romanticism and the derangement of the senses to indicate that they are as much about sudden moments of crazed inspiration as they are studied application of the scientific method.
+The Apostles of Dawn are built from the conventions of the Gothic "mad scientist," but to counteract a full-on Science vs. Faith gloss (which never really works out that cleanly in Gothic fiction) I also included the bits about wild romanticism and the derangement of the senses to indicate that they are as much about sudden moments of crazed inspiration as they are studied application of the scientific method.